marora7926/aus_insci_project/README.md

 ## <span style="color:lightgreen">Description of the application</span>
 ```
-Creating a simple, polished, responsive and interactive application that allows a Consumer with Spinal Cord Injury to access important findings of the Aus-InSCI Community Survey
+A simple, polished, responsive and interactive application that allows consumers with spinal cord injury to access information and results of the Aus-InSCI community survey.
 ```

 ## <span style="color:lightgreen">Access deployed and repo link</span>